oracle-livelabs/converged/obaas/setup/setup.md

    - [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
    - [Oracle Developer Tools](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools)

-   > **Note**: It is possible to use other Integrated Development Environments however all of the instructions in this Live Lab are written for and tested with Visual Studio Code, so we recommend that you use it for this Live Lab.
+   > **Note**: It is possible to use other Integrated Development Environments however all the instructions in this Live Lab are written for and tested with Visual Studio Code, so we recommend that you use it for this Live Lab.

 1. Download and install Visual Studio Code

-   Download Visual Studio Code from [this web site](https://code.visualstudio.com/) and run the installer for your operating system to install it on your machine.
+   Download Visual Studio Code from [this website](https://code.visualstudio.com/) and run the installer for your operating system to install it on your machine.

    ![Download Visual Studio Code](images/obaas-vscode.png " ")